 We taught a class in Larchmont on Unity programming.

 Psychologists are finding evidence that short, simple interventions can make a surprisingly large difference.
 Terrance Jackson, the publisher of Pistis, adopted some of these simple interventions in a class called “Creating Computer Games with Terrance Jackson” that was offered to local 5th-8th graders at Larchmont Library.
 The game that they created using the Unity game engine is below.
 Pokémon Go uses Unity.
-We are raising money to expand this program into Mount Vernon, NY.
+We are looking to expand this program.

 Click here to play.